COMPETITION LAW PRIVATE ACTIONS

 In addition, in Canada the general rule is that the successful party in an action, whether the defendant or plaintiff, is entitled to recover the costs of a proceeding, including its legal fees and disbursements.

-It is also common for private plaintiffs to argue common law causes of action together with claims under the Act (e.g., common law conspiracy, unjust enrichment, unlawful interference with economic interests, etc.).
+It is also common for private plaintiffs to argue common law causes of action together with statutory claims under the Competition Act.
+For example, these may include common law conspiracy, unjust enrichment or unlawful interference with economic relations.
+Some Canadian case law, however, has circumscribed private plaintiffs’ ability to use Competition Act violations as elements for some torts.

 In addition to private damages actions, private parties also have a limited right of “private access” under the Act to the federal Competition Tribunal.
-“Private access” rights are distinct from the private action regime, only available in relation to certain sections of the Act and, unlike private actions, no monetary damages are available.
+“Private access” rights are distinct from the private action regime under section 36 of the Act, only available in relation to certain sections of the Act and, unlike private actions, no damages are available.

-Private access rights were introduced in 2002 to allow small and medium sized firms to challenge allegedly harmful conduct to their businesses under provisions which have not historically been enforcement priorities for the Bureau (e.g., section 75, refusal to deal).
+Private access rights were introduced in 2002 to allow small and medium sized firms to challenge allegedly harmful conduct to their businesses under provisions which have not historically been enforcement priorities for the Bureau (e.g., the refusal to deal provisions under section 75 of the Act).

-Since the private access provisions were introduced in 2002, most private access applications to date have been under the refusal to deal provision of the Act (i.e., by distributors seeking a Tribunal order for resupply).
+Since the private access provisions were introduced, most private access applications to date have been under the refusal to deal provision of the Act (i.e., by distributors seeking a Tribunal order for resupply).
+There has, however, also been some private access activity under the newly civil price maintenance provisions (under section 76).

-Private access proceedings, unlike private civil actions under the Act (which may be brought in the Federal Court or provincial courts), are brought in front of the Tribunal.
+Private access proceedings, unlike private civil actions under the Act (which may be brought in the Federal Court or provincial courts), are brought before the federal Competition Tribunal.

-Private access to the Tribunal is available to private parties, with leave, under the refusal to deal, exclusive dealing, tied selling and market restriction provisions and, as a result of recent amendments to the Act, under the price maintenance provisions.
+Private access to the Tribunal is available to private parties, with leave, under the refusal to deal (section 75); exclusive dealing / tied selling / market restriction (section 77) and price maintenance (section 76) provisions of the Act.

 Private parties are required to obtain leave to make private access applications to the Tribunal.
 In addition, damages are not available and costs may only be awarded in the discretion of the Tribunal.